ciscodocs/ltrent-2008-clemea25/docs/lab4_route_traffic.md

       - **Encapsulation** - **<font color="green">IPSEC</font>**
   - Uncheck **<font color="green">Restrict</font>**.
   ![Configuring Data Policies](./assets/S-4-figure-19.png){ .off-glb }
+!!! info
+    When **restrict** is configured in the set service-chain action, packets are dropped if a service chain goes down or if the **TLOCs** that are specified in a policy are **NOT** available.
+The restrict behavior is suitable for security services such as a <font color="green">firewall</font>.
 16. Click “**Save Match and Actions**”.
     ![Configuring Data Policies](./assets/S-4-figure-20.png){ .off-glb }
 17. Once data policy is saved, we can click **Policy Application** and under **Policy Application**, we select **<font color="green">Traffic Data</font>** to apply the data policy **scenario-4-data-policy**.